M4T1SS3/ChemJEPA/README.md

 ## Abstract

 Molecular optimization in drug discovery is fundamentally limited by sample efficiency: each oracle query (DFT calculation or wet-lab experiment) requires hours to days of compute or months of laboratory work.
-We introduce **counterfactual planning**, a method that achieves up to a **2,500-fold reduction in oracle queries** on standardized benchmarks while discovering high-quality drug candidates.
-By factoring latent dynamics into reaction-dependent and environment-dependent components, we answer multiple "what if" questions with a single expensive oracle call.
+We introduce **counterfactual planning**, a method that achieves up to a **2,500-fold reduction in surrogate oracle queries** in simulation-based experiments on standardized benchmarks.
+By factoring latent dynamics into reaction-dependent and environment-dependent components, we answer multiple "what if" questions with a single oracle call to our learned model.
+These simulation results provide proof-of-concept evidence for substantial efficiency gains, pending validation with authentic DFT and wet-laboratory experiments.

 **Key contribution:** The decomposition **z**<sub>t+1</sub> = **z**<sub>t</sub> + Δ**z**<sub>rxn</sub>(**z**<sub>t</sub>, **a**<sub>t</sub>) + Δ**z**<sub>env</sub>(**c**<sub>t</sub>) enables **O(1)** oracle complexity per counterfactual query, compared to **O(N)** for standard approaches.